-When I launched The Social Media Hat and published my first blog post in 2011, I shared it to Facebook and my mother was one of the first people to read and comment on my blog.
+When I launched The Social Media Hat and published my first blog post in 2011, I had never tried to launch a blog before.
+I shared it to Facebook and my mother was one of the first people to read and comment on my blog.

 Of course, my mom has been a stalwart supporter of mine forever.
 Encouraging me in both basic human skills like walking, and in more advanced areas like taking responsibility and communicating effectively.
 She’s always been there for me and has always been proud of my accomplishments.

 So when I got the notification that my mom had commented on my blog I was excited.
 I couldn’t wait to read what she wrote.